bvcms/bvcmsapi/source/PythonScripts/PacketPickup/javascript.rst

   :linenos:

 Lines 6 and 8
-        Pressing Enter or clicking Action will start the action() to act on the barcode.
+        Pressing "Enter" or clicking the "Action" button will start the ``action()``, processing the barcode.

 Lines 15-19
-        If there is a barcode already there, then erase it first so that the form is ready to scan the next barcode.
+        If there is a barcode already there, erase it first so that the form is ready to scan the next barcode.

 Lines 20-24
         Send the form inputs via POST method to the script on the server.